joao-calado/joao-calado/README.md

 ## Some things about me:
   * IT enthusiast;
-  * Looking for the first opportunity to start my career;
   * Graduated in Computer Science;
   * Ask me about anything you want;
   * Eternal student;